-and the second of the items mentioned in the budget that will have an impact to the SLRD Board of Directors is an a straight the elimination of the 1/3 non-accountable expense allowances paid to Board members.
+Suppose Suppose One of the items mentioned in the budget that will have an impact to the SLRD Board of Directors is an a suppose suppose the elimination of the 1/3 non-accountable expense allowances paid to Board members.

-Across and allegrade Currently 1/3 of the annual stipends and meeting fees paid to Directors and alternate Directors are deemed tax-free.
+deemed tax-free.
 As such, if a Director is paid a total combined amount in meeting fees and stipends totalling \$30,000 for a calendar year, \$10,000 will be deemed to be for expenses, resulting in \$20,000 being deemed taxable income and taxable, and the \$10,000 "expense" portion would be a tax-free allowance in the hands of the Director.